Hupp’s Hill Civil War ParkOur museum displays artifacts and materials that tell the story of the Shenandoah Valley campaign of 1864

 The museum has a fully stocked gift shop/bookstore that enables guests to take home a wide variety of items by which they can remember their visit.
 Public outreach-education events are held regularly with artillery demonstrations with cannons firing, cavalry demonstrations with horses and reenactors, and other fun and educational events for the visiting public.

 The site also houses the Strasburg Gateway to Shenandoah Visitor Center.
-The visitor center is a state certified visitor center and will serve as a place for information and relaxation for visitors to the area.
+The visitor center is a state certified visitor center and serves as a place for information and relaxation for visitors to the area.

 Stop by and visit Hupp’s Hill Civil War Park, learn about the action that occurred in late 1864, and visit the museum to further your understanding of the Valley Campaign of 1864.

 Hupp's Hill Civil War Park and Museum